Dentures in Turkey

 High-end or customized options may reach €800 or more, especially in private clinics with advanced technology.
 Additional costs may include consultations, adjustments, and follow-ups.
 Turkey is known for offering affordable yet high-quality dental care, making it a popular destination for dental tourism.
 Prices are generally lower than in Europe or the US without compromising on expertise or materials.

-What is the average price range for partial dentures?
+What is the average price range?

 The average cost ranges from $200 to $800 USD, depending on the materials used and the clinic's reputation.